Phone: (209) 946-2153

 - Competency in the computer engineering profession via promotion to positions of increasing responsibility, publications, and/or conference presentations

-- Adaptability to new developments in science and technology by successfully completing or pursuing graduate education in engineering or related fields, or participating in professional development and/or industrial training courses
+- Adaptability to new developments in science and technology by successfully completing or pursuing graduate education in engineering or related fields, participating in professional development and/or industrial training courses, or pursuing professional licensure

 Bachelor of Science in Computer Engineering